Fled: Plot

 An interrogator prepares a man to take the stand against mob boss Frank Matajano on an Air Force base.
 A driver delivers takeout, which is taken to the interrogation room.
 Once opened, it explodes, killing the witness.
 In court, a judge places court on recess until the attorney general can bring sufficient evidence against Matajano.
 The attorney general angrily demands a U.S. marshal, Pat Schiller (Robert John Burke), get evidence in 72 hours to replace the killed witness.

 On a chain gang, an inmate harasses Luke Dodge (Stephen Baldwin), who fights back.
 When Charles Piper (Laurence Fishburne) intervenes, the guards chain him and Dodge together, and then Dodge and Piper begin fighting.
 The guards discuss a plan in hushed tones and change their magazines, but before they do anything, the inmate who attacked Dodge snatches a gun and starts a shootout.
-During the confusion, he, Dodge and Piper escape.
+During the confusion, Dodge and Piper escape.
 The cop who arrested Dodge, Matthew 'Gib' Gibson (Will Patton) picks up a magazine at the crime scene.
 A fellow cop informs him that the attorney general asked him to place Dodge on that chain gang against protocol.
 Suspicious, he runs off into the woods and finds the third convict, who is shot and killed by Marshal Schiller.
 Dodge and Piper argue about their plan; Dodge reveals he needs to escape to collect $5 million he stole.
 Piper demands half in exchange for his help.

 Gibson begins to grow suspicious of the marshal's motives and circumstances when he finds out the company from which Dodge stole the money by hacking did not press charges; the company is owned by Matajano.
 Matajano commissions the hitman from the food delivery to recover a computer disc from, then kill, Dodge.
 Gibson reveals the magazine he found at the escape scene had blanks—the guards were never intended to kill anyone, and it was supposed to be a setup.